iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.54.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> I loved the doctor.
+Attempting to access my appointment PRIOR was HELL.
+No where on your app so you explain how the app works.
+The video you provide "What you can expect on your first visit" was hogwash.
+It did NOT explain anything at all.
+Appreciated the care but the app is NOT user friendly.<br> :date: __2021-03-19 17:47:59__

+> \*\*\*\* PLEASE PLEASE, try not to use this kind of app unless u really need it.
+These kind of apps can fail you when you run need.
+Customers from all over the US are needed services.
+W/Limited workers u may not get your prescription or referral u need.
+Research these types of apps.
+Also If u google doctors help/assistance u'll get a wide variety.
+Some W/800 #.
+I've had mix results, but after using different aspects of these services I understand the limitations.
+I hope this helps you.<br> :date: __2021-03-15 21:53:16__

 > Very poor technical platform.
 First appointment doctor drop the call because coul not hear.
 Second appointment doctor explained they hear feedback because of platform<br> :date: __2021-03-09 15:17:35__

 > Ive used yhis app 3 times.
 2 of the times they didnt fulfill the papeework requirement i had to return ti work.
 Which makes you have to go back a 2nd time.
 Last time took 5 wks for them to get a pi release for me to give dr and they never contacted him to sign paperwork. lost the job.<br> :date: __2021-03-06 00:50:25__